statKim/kCRFC/README.md

 # kCRFC

 This is the R code to implement the simulations and real data analysis of the following paper:
 > Hyunsung Kim and Yaeji Lim (2022+).
-Functional clustering on a sphere via Riemannian functional principal components, *Submitted.*
+Functional clustering on a sphere via Riemannian functional principal components, *under review.*

 ## Description

+- **clust_validation.R** : Clustering validation from real data clustering of compositional medfly data (3-dimensional sphere)
 - **functions.R** : R functions to implement the proposed **kCRFC** and other functions are included.
 - **simulation.R** : Simulation code for the curves on a 2-dimensional sphere
 - **simulation_S3.R** : Simulation code for the curves on a 3-dimensional sphere